nos3curity/Null-Hound/README.md

 ./hound.py graph list myaudit
 ```

-**What happens:** Hound inspects the codebase and creates graphs for different aspects:
+Hound inspects the codebase and creates graphs for different aspects.
-- **SystemArchitecture** - Components and their interactions
-- **AuthorizationAndAccessControl** - Permission systems and role management
-- **MonetaryFlows** - Value transfers and financial operations
-- **DataFlowAndState** - State variables and data transformations
-- **ExternalInterfaces** - External calls and integrations

 Each graph links abstract concepts to specific code locations, building a semantic understanding of your system.

 ### Step 3: Run the Audit